MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/Microsoft.PowerShell.Crescendo/Import-CommandConfiguration.md

 ## NOTES

 The object returned by `Import-CommandConfiguration` is converted through the `ToString` method.
-Generally, you should use the `Export-CrescendoModule`, which creates a PowerShell `.psm1` file.
+Generally, you should use the `Export-CrescendoModule` to create a PowerShell `.psm1` file.

 ## RELATED LINKS